Dr. Alaine Pakkala

 As a volunteer staff member of LDM, I enjoy assisting those who call the office asking questions regarding discipling the wounded, setting up appropriate discipleship classes for the wounded, or praying with those struggling in their walk with the Lord.
 I have the opportunity to proofread and use many of the discipleship or training materials Alaine or other staff members have written.
 In turn, I am able to describe the uniqueness and effectiveness of appropriate discipleship since I too have been involved in teaching in such Bible studies.
 With many years of experience as an overseas missionary before coming to LDM, I have seen God transform lives as I have used LDM materials in training seminary students and new village converts in Sri Lanka and India.

 I serve as the Resource Manager.
-When Dr. Pakkala began LDM 25 years ago, I was her publicist and helped fill orders.
+When Dr. Pakkala began LDM 25 years ago, I was her publicist and helped fill orders and line up interviews with radio stations all over the country.
 After some time, I needed to step back to take care of my children.
 I served 30 years in Children’s ministries and with Good News Club.
-Presently, I am on Dawn Remtema’s leadership team which comes alongside women who are on a healing journey.
-These women were emotionally wounded as children from abuse.
-We are using the R&R (Renewing and Rebuilding) materials and seeing dear people become healthy and free.
+In 2013 I made the move to Colorado to assist again.
+I’m getting familiar with the 80 hope-filled resources and believe they would benefit all believers.
 The Lord is good!

 Developing LDM’s first website is how I began with the ministry.
 With my doctorate in counseling, now I mentor ladies in one-on-one settings and work especially with those from a Dissociative Identity Disorder (DID) background.
 I also train lay-counselors to work with DID.